EdbMails EDB Recovery and Migration software

 Select Live Exchange to Live Exchange Migration

-• You can either keep the default job name or click the ‘New Job’ button to change the job name.
+• You can continue with the default job name or click the ‘New Job’ option if you want to rename the job.

 Enter Exchange to Exchange migration job name